Ireland Student Visa 2026: Requirements, Cost & Processing Time

 International students belonging to non-European countries who wish to study in Ireland for more than 3 months are required to apply for an Ireland Student Visa.
 This is often termed as the long stay study visa in Ireland.
 Authorities suggest that any students who are non-EEA nationals must make sure that they abide by the policies for non-EEA students before applying for an Ireland Study Visa.

 Only after being accepted by an Irish university can a student apply for the Ireland study visa, as their acceptance letter would be required during the visa application process.
-So, Indian students need to acquire a student visa to enter Ireland for the purpose of education.
-Read on to understand the entire application process for an Ireland student visa.
+Note that you would need to apply and hence get an Ireland student visa before moving to the country for your studies.
+To apply online, you need to sign in on the Automated Visa Application and Tracking System (AVATS) and answer all the questions asked on this page formally and truly.
+After this, you receive a “Summary Application Form” which needs to be printed out, signed, dated and submitted to the embassy along with your other supporting documents.
+Read on to understand the entire application process for an Ireland student visa for Indian students in 2026.

 Related Reads: